mozilla/DeepSpeech/README.md

 Pre-built binaries for performing inference with a trained model can be installed with `pip3`.
 Proper setup using a virtual environment is recommended, and you can find that documention [below](#using-the-python-package).

 A pre-trained English model is available for use and can be downloaded using [the instructions below](#getting-the-pre-trained-model).
+Currently, only 16-bit, 16 kHz, mono-channel WAVE audio files are supported in the Python client.

-Once everything is installed, you can then use the `deepspeech` binary to do speech-to-text on short (approximately 5 second) audio files (currently only WAVE files with 16-bit, 16 kHz, mono are supported in the Python client):
+Once everything is installed, you can then use the `deepspeech` binary to do speech-to-text on short (approximately 5 second) audio files as such:

 ```bash
 pip3 install deepspeech